 In comparison with frequency-resolved optical gating (FROG), the SPIDER method has various advantages and disadvantages:

 - SPIDER does not require a sophisticated iterative algorithm for retrieving the spectral phase.
-Its simple algorithm can be executed very rapidly on a PC, allowing for fast update rates which are limited only by the speed of the spectrometer, even for complicated pulse shapes.
+Its simple algorithm can be executed very rapidly on a PC, allowing for fast update rates which are limited only by the speed of the spectrograph, even for complicated pulse shapes.
 However, the FROG algorithm has the advantage of delivering additional consistency checks.

 - Both methods can be applied also for very short pulses with durations below 10 fs.
-FROG then relies on the accurate calibration of the spectrometer in a wide wavelength range, whereas SPIDER requires only precise wavelength calibration, which is simpler to obtain.
+FROG then relies on the accurate calibration of the spectrograph in a wide wavelength range, whereas SPIDER requires only precise wavelength calibration, which is simpler to obtain.
 However, it may anyway be desirable to know the spectrum precisely.

 - Both methods have variants which allow for single-shot measurements.